Using National Holidays in Your Marketing Campaign

 Include hashtags!
 Get in the habit of adding hashtags and following them.
 BTW, many hashtags are not capitalized.
 In this article I followed Hubspot’s example from their social media holiday calendar and capitalized key words, for your easier reading pleasure!

 If you are a coffee shop and you want to celebrate International Coffee Day (celebrated in the United States on September 29th, celebrated globally October 1, #InternationalCoffeeDay), consider creating a special coffee drink and market it EVERYWHERE ahead of time.
 Or create a contest or poll surrounding your customer’s favorite drink.
 Are you a nonprofit?
 Host an event on March 20th, World Storytelling Day (#WorldStorytellingDay), where your clients share their stories about how your organization has positively impacted their lives.
 Then release live videos, pictures and (more!) content on the day of and immediately after your event.

 This is related to the content and social media section above, with an emphasis on raising public awareness of critical issues such as health, wellness, ecology and social justice, to name only a few.
 For example, National Walk to Work Day, April 3, 2020 (the 1st Friday in April, #WalktoWorkDay) is a natural opportunity for medical and mental health professionals to educate the public on the benefits of walking 30 minutes a day.
 Can’t walk to work?
 No problem.
 Walk on your lunch hour or before or after work.
 Looking for a little stress relief?
-Take your walk in the park.
+Take your walk in the park or try the new vegan delta 8 gummies.
 Walk with your pet.
 Educate.
 Educate.
 Educate.